 Residence Life at Pitzer College, which is part of Student Affairs, aims to “Create a Caring Living-Learning Community” for all.
 Residence Life staff oversee all housing selection, residential safety, support, and programs, utilizing our Co-Curriculum, as well as conference services.
 Be sure to review all our websites on the right side menu, including Staff, Residence Halls, Move-In & Closing, Housing Selection, Work Service Requests, and FAQs.

 Fall 2023 Planning:

 All Pitzer Community emails and Frequently Asked Questions for Fall 2023 can be found on the Pitzer Pathway Forward website.

 Quick Links & Resources

 The majority of Pitzer students live in six residence halls on campus.
 Residence living enables students to share intellectual and educational pursuits while learning to live within a diverse community.
 It provides opportunities for individual growth through community involvement, interpersonal relationships, and social interaction.
-Pitzer College requires that all full-time first-year, sophomore, junior, and senior students live on campus and enter into a residency agreement each academic year when enrolled at the College.
+Pitzer College holds a residency requirement for all students and students must apply for off-campus permission each year.
+Typically, all full-time first-years as well as many sophomore, junior, and senior students live on campus and enter into a residency agreement each academic year when enrolled at the College.

 - Mead Hall is the oldest residence hall on campus.
 It houses approximately 225 students.
-Suites share a common living room with four people on each side for a total of eight people in a suite.
+Suites share a common living room with four people on each side for a total of eight people in an air conditioned suite.
 Common areas include a community kitchen, laundry facilities and a television lounge.

 - Mead is also home to the Center for Asian Pacific American Students (CAPAS), the Office of Communications, the Writing Center, the Arboretum Manager Office, the Marquis Library and Pitzer College Archives.